- PhD, University of Illinois at Urbana-Champaign (2010)

 - German, Polish

 - Professor Demshuk's research focuses on post-1945 German and Polish history.
 His first monograph, "The Lost German East: Forced Migration and the Politics of Memory, 1945-1970" (Cambridge University Press, 2012) examines how, amid the charged political context of the early Cold War, millions of West Germans expelled from the province of Silesia after World War II came to recognize that physical return was not possible.
 A fellowship from the Alexander von Humboldt Foundation (2014-2015) supported work on two further book projects.
 His second monograph, "Demolition on Karl Marx Square: Cultural Barbarism and the People’s State in 1968" (Oxford University Press, 2017) looks at how the 1968 demolition of Leipzig’s medieval University Church brought about an essential turning point in relations between Communist authorities and the people they claimed to serve amid the largest East German protest between the 1953 Uprising and 1989 Revolution.
 His third monograph, "Three Cities after Hitler: Redemptive Reconstruction across Cold War Borders" (under contract with University of Pittsburgh Press) measures the politics of memory in urban reconstruction under three contrasting regime ideologies haunted by the recent Nazi past.
 Weaving back together a common narrative, it compares post-1945 urban planning in three cities which had been part of united Germany before 1945 and were then divided by Cold War borders -- Frankfurt (West Germany), Leipzig (East Germany), and Wrocław (western Poland).
-His latest book, "Bowling for Communism: Urban Ingenuity at the End of East Germany" (under contract with Cornell University Press) combines archival reading with oral history to explore local civic initiative at the official and public levels to "save" Leipzig from the bureaucratic obstructionism from central authorities in Berlin.
+His latest book, "Bowling for Communism: Urban Ingenuity at the End of East Germany" (Cornell University Press, 2020) combines archival reading with oral history to explore local civic initiative at the official and public levels to "save" Leipzig from the bureaucratic obstructionism from central authorities in Berlin.
 The book measures how catastrophic urban decay helped to prompt dynamic interplay between residents, local officials, and central authorities over the decade before Leipzigers spearheaded the revolution that ended East German communism in 1989.
 Professor Demshuk specializes on courses relating to twentieth-century Central and Eastern Europe, with close attention nationalism, genocide and ethnic cleansing, urban planning and memory, and the broader effects of mid-20th-century forced migration on the world we inhabit today.